 5 Minutes or Less: 5 Dollar Store Easter Decor Ideas

 Welcome to OPC’s The Better Half.
 My name is Jocie, and I love to craft and DIY my home into something wonderful.
-I hope you enjoy this tutorial on Dollar Store Easter Decor Ideas in 5 Minutes or Less.
+I hope you enjoy this tutorial on Dollar Store Easter Decor Ideas in 5 Minutes or Less from March 2014.
 If you enjoy this article, check out some other recent crafts and consider subscribing to The Better Half (email or RSS).
 Also, feel free to share this tutorial on Facebook and give it a +1.
 All the buttons float along the left side of your screen.
 Thanks!

 My Easter decorations in the past have been very sparse and this year I didn’t have a lot of internal inspiration.
 Fortunately, I have some amazing bloggy friends who are way ahead of the game in their Easter decor.
 They were kind enough to give me some ideas which I took to the Dollar Store and spruced up the house for Easter in one afternoon.
 Seriously, each of these 5 Easter crafts took 5 minutes or less and cost less than $5! …are you sensing a theme?

 Rope Easter Eggs

 I saw large twine wrapped easter eggs from Country Chic Cottage and I was super inspired.
 She also used eggs from the dollar store, but I couldn’t find the mega eggs.
 I actually didn’t go to the Dollar store with these in mind, but as I was walking around the store, I saw multi-colored cord used for line drying clothes and thought of Angie’s brilliant idea!

 - Rope or twine